HimaSagar12/Graphrag/HOW_TO_USE.md

     -   You can download the graph as a standard HTML file using the "Download Graph as HTML" button.
     -   You can also download the graph as an interactive mind map using the "Download as Mark Map" button.

-### Generate Function Comments with Groq
+### Generate Function Comments

-The Streamlit UI also includes a feature to automatically generate comments for your functions using the Groq API.
+The Streamlit UI also includes a feature to automatically generate comments for your functions using your in-house LLM.

-1.  **Enter your Groq API Key:**

-    In the "Generate Function Comments with Groq" section, enter your Groq API key in the text field.

-2.  **Generate Comments:**
+1.  **Generate Comments:**

     Click the "Generate Comments" button.
 The application will then:
     -   Read the functions from your uploaded code.
-    -   Use the Groq API to generate a comment for each function.
+    -   Use the `HorizonLLMClient` to generate a comment for each function.
     -   Display the original code and the code with the new comments side-by-side for you to review.

-3.  **Download Modified Files:**
+2.  **Download Modified Files:**

     If you are satisfied with the generated comments, you can download the modified files by clicking the "Download <file_name> with comments" button for each file.